qua-platform/py-qua-tools/qualang_tools/digital_filters/README.md

 ### highpass_correction
 Calculate the best FIR and IIR filter taps to correct for a highpass decay (high-pass filter) of the shape `exp(-t/tau)`.
+You can use the `high_pass_exponential` function for fitting your data as shown below.

 ####
 ```python